27escape/kvstore/README.md

 ## Installing

+This application uses [bun](https://bun.sh/) to manage the modules, run the tests and is also used (on unix like systems) as the executor script for the cli.
+You will need to install `bun` to proceed, you could also mess about with things and use `nodejs` it would not be too much trouble.

-If you have cloned this repo, then `npm install` should do the trick, if you want to use the `kv` script for CLI, then you need to run `npm link`
+If you have cloned this repo, then `bun install` should do the trick, if you want to use the `kv` script for CLI, then you need to run `bun link`

-You may run `npm run test` to make sure everything is working as expected.
+You may run `bun test` to make sure everything is working as expected.

 I have not yet added this to [NPM](https://www.npmjs.com/)